christofs/sentlens/README.md

 # sentlens

 Sentence length in corpora of literary texts, specifically in ELTeC-eng.
+An analysis performed by Christof Schöch in late November, 2021.

 # Data

 The analysis is based on two corpora:
 * ELTeC-eng, The English novel collection for the ELTeC, the European Literary Text Collection, produced by the COST Action Distant Reading for European Literary History (CA16204, https://distant-reading.net), release 1.0.1 (https://doi.org/10.5281/zenodo.4662490), edited by Lou Burnard and published in April 2021.
 Details: https://github.com/COST-ELTeC/ELTeC-eng
 * The Gutenberg Corpus as described by Martin Gerlach and Francesc Font-Clos, see: https://arxiv.org/abs/1812.08092, using a copy extracted in November 2021.
-See: https://github.com/christofs/gutenberg.

-The contents of ELTeC-eng are listed here: https://distantreading.github.io/ELTeC/eng/index.html

 # Analysis

-The analysis was done by Christof Schöch on November 24, 2021.

 Samples and analyses